bullintheserver/linuxstudysessions/topic2.md

         - Number of links to the file
         - Ownership
         - Size in bytes
-        - Timestand of last modification
+        - Timestamp of last modification
         - Name
 ```
 $ ls -l